Jamiat Ulema-e-Pakistan: Ideology

 JUP was established for the implementation of the Quran and Sunnah in the newly formed Islamic Republic of Pakistan.

-The party advocated the establishment of Islamic system of Prophet's Sunnah (Nizam-e-Mustafa) Shariat Courts and passing of law of blasphemy and played a role in declaring Qadiyanis as non Muslims.
-In 1974 a bill was passed in the parliament to declare Qadiyanis as non Muslims through the efforts of JUP President Shah Ahmad Noorani.

-JUP through its leaders inserted the definition of Muslim and argued that the Finality of Prophet-hood to be included in this definition.
+The party advocated the establishment of Islamic system of Prophet's Sunnah (Nizam-e-Mustafa) Shariat Courts and passing of law of blasphemy and played a role in declaring Ahmadis as non-Muslims.
+In 1974 a bill was passed in the parliament to declare Ahmadis as non-Muslims through the efforts of JUP President Shah Ahmad Noorani.
+JUP through its leaders inserted the definition of Muslim and argued that the Finality of Prophethood to be included in this definition.

-It opposed to the US-led attack in Afghanistan after 9/11 but supported combating the Taliban and hardcore extremist ideologies in the SWAT region of Pakistan.
+It opposed to the US-led attack in Afghanistan after 9/11 but supported combating the Taliban and extremist ideologies in the Swat region of Pakistan.